greenwyrt/plover2CAT/user_manual.md

 - Undo: Undo one action ie merge, cut if available.
 - Redo: Redo the undone action if available.
 - Find/Replace Pane: shows the "Find and Replace" pane if visible.
 See [Find and Replace](#find-and-replace) section for details.
+- Insert normal text: to insert normal text
 - Reset Paragraph: Removes all paragraph text and steno data.
 Used as the last option when text and steno data go out of sync.

 ### The Steno Actions Menu

 This menu is for steno-related menu items.

+- Merge Paragraphs: Merges two paragraphs together.
+- Split Paragraphs: Splits one paragraph into two.
+- Autocompletion: start up autocompletion.
+Requires a `wordlist.json` in a `sources/` dictionary.
+- Retroactive Define: Define an outline after writing it.
+- Define Last: Define last preceding untranslate before cursor.
 - Lock Cursor at End: If checked, the cursor will be placed at end during writing, and all text is "appended" to end of document.
 - Capture All Steno Input: If checked, all writing through Plover will be tracked, and text emitted into editor, regardless of whether editor window is in focus.
 By default, no writing to editor when window is not in focus.

-- Retroactive Define: Define an outline after writing it.
-- Define Last: Define last preceding untranslate before cursor.
-- Autocompletion: start up autocompletion.
-Requires a `wordlist.json` in a `sources/` dictionary.
+### The Styling Menu

+- Select style file: Select the JSON/ODT file containing desired styles to use
+- Create New Style: Create a new style based on the currently selected style.
+User will input new style name.
+- Refresh Editor: This will update the visual styling foreach paragraph if not already done.

 ### The Dictionary Menu